 '''

-$ git remote add origin \
+$ git remote add origin https://github.com/tjelvar-olsson/S.coelicolor-local-GC-content.git

-https://github.com/tjelvar-olsson/S.coelicolor-local-GC-content.git

 '''

-The command adds the GitHub URL as a remote named origin to the local repository.
+This command adds a remote named origin to the local repository.
 However, we have not yet pushed any data to this remote.
 Let's do this now.

+'''

-\$ git push -u origin master
+$ git push -u origin master

+'''